-(b) the sort of component: PRD (boil-off valve, safety relief valve or burst disc)or shut-off device, and
+(b) the sort of component: PRD (safety relief valve or burst disc), boil-off valve or shut-off device, and

 (c) the structure, materials and essential characteristics.

 2.[2930].
 "Vehicle type" with regard to hydrogen safety means vehicles which do not differ in such essential aspects as: